Our Website Gets a Colorful Makeover

 Colleen provided most of the photographs featured on the new site by digging through images from ten years of path walks, all-day hikes, path-building work parties, ribbon-cutting ceremonies, and other events.

 “I see the website as an opportunity to share and celebrate all aspects of BPWA’s mission,” she said.

 The new home page begins to accomplish that goal with a slide show that illustrates both the range of our activities and the variety of people they attract.
 Beneath the rotating photos is John Muir’s famous advice: Of all the paths you take in life, make sure a few of them are dirt.

 Atop every page on the site, a menu bar lists the major sections: About, News, Walks & Events, Paths, Membership, Donate, Shop Online, and Contact Us.
 On phones and small tablets, clicking on the hamburger button, the three small parallel lines on the upper right of the screen, which opens the same list in a drop-down menu.

 The bottom of the home page offers another way to access four of the most-often used sections: Upcoming Events, Donate Today, Join Here, and Shop Online.

-“We’re grateful for all the hard work of our former webmasters John Kenny, Mary Lynch, the late Dale Miller, and Will Schieber,” Colleen said, noting that they helped to usher BPWA into the digital age and attract new users.
+“We’re grateful for all the hard work of our former webmasters John Kenny, Mary Lynch, the late Dale Miller, Will Schieber, and the late Jay Cross, who designed our very first website,” Colleen said.
+She noted that each one helped to usher BPWA further into the digital age and attract new users.

 Please keep checking back as we continue to update, revise, and debug the pages.
 More content, including photos of individual paths and the archive of “Self-Guided Walks” soon will be transferred to the new site, and we will redo the links in our archived e-newsletters